 Municipal Food Code

-The Anchorage Municipal Food Code establishes definitions; sets standards for management and personnel, food operations, and equipment and facilities; and provides for food establishment plan review, permit issuance, inspection, employee restriction, and permit suspension within the Municipality of Anchorage.
+The Municipal Food Code establishes definitions; sets standards for management and personnel, food operations, and equipment and facilities; and provides for food establishment plan review, permit issuance, inspection, employee restriction, and permit suspension within the Municipality of Anchorage.

 Ordinance amending Anchorage Municipal Code Chapter 16.60 - The Anchorage Food Code

 In December 2017, the Anchorage Assembly passed an ordinance updating the Anchorage Food Code.
 AO 2017-162 adopts, by reference the 2013 Model Food Code published by the U.S. Food and Drug Administration; creates a Cottage Food License; and a variety of other food-safety and related matters.